- Who should go on a border trip?

 A. We fly to our destination, get settled in our comfortable accommodations, and buy our food for the week.
 We cook together.
 Then, we meet for daily reflection once in the morning and once before bedtime.
 In the mornings we make breakfast, have devotions, pray, and talk about the plan for the day.
 Then, depending on the plan, we pile in the van and go to our next location for our volunteer activity or our learning experience.

 One day may be spent at the Legal Aid office, the next day in Juarez meeting with a family who is working hard to make it and not get pulled north, the next day at the Annunciation House, and so on.
-Depending on the trip, we may spend several days volunteering our time and energies at a local clinic, with a Vacation Bible School, or putting in a community garden.
+Depending on the trip, we may spend several days volunteering our time and energies serving meals at a church, with a Vacation Bible School, or putting in a community garden.
 Just depends!

 At the end of the day, we cook our dinner and eat together.
 Then, a local expert may drop by to talk to us about global economics, immigration law, or church life on the border.
 We end the day with brief reflection and prayer.
-Then, sleep! (after a snack or two)
+Then, sleep! (after a snack or two).
+There's also some fun thrown in.

 Q. How much does the trip cost?